Sbrussee/PathBench-MIL/README.md

 ## Futher extension
 For more fundamental changes, and adding new normalization methods, one needs to change the underlying slideflow code.
 PathBench uses a [forked version](https://github.com/Sbrussee/slideflow_fork) of the slideflow code, which is added as a submodule in PathBench's repository.

-## Developing PathBench
-PathBench is currently in its early development stages, but we welcome collaboration on the development of PathBench.
-Please use pull requests to add new features or open issues if you encounter bugs or would like to see certain features.
+# Frequently Asked Questions
+1. **I encountered a bug / problem**
 When encountering bugs, please provide your pathbench configuration along with information on your python environment and OS, this aids in solving the problem in a correct and timely manner.

-# Frequently Asked Questions
+Some issues encountered might be part of the original SlideFlow codebase, please refer to [Link](https://github.com/slideflow/slideflow) for these problems.

+2. **I want to share a new feature / fix i added to PathBench** Of course, we welcome collaboration on PathBench by the community.
+Feel free to open a pull request, after some stress-testing your new feature can be made available to all users of PathBench.

+3. **Am i allowed to use PathBench for my own research purposes** PathBench is available under the open source GPL-3 license.
+This means it is freely usable and modifyable, but can only be redistributed under the same GPL-3 license, and thus, should stay in the open source domain.
+Please consider adding features as a pull request to PathBench if you think your own projects might help the community of PathBench users.

 <p align="center">
   <img src="PathBench-logo-gecentreerd.png" alt="PathBench Logo" width="550" height="400">